casdoor/casdoor-website/docs/user/overview.md

 }
 ```

-Here, the user's password is already encrypted using the bcrypt algorithm, so we specify the `passwordType` as "bcrypt" to inform Casdoor not to encrypt it again.
+The password is already bcrypt-hashed, so `passwordType` is set to `"bcrypt"` so Casdoor does not hash it again.

 :::